sriramanved/project-selection/README.md

 The program finds the nodes that are reachable from the source and the nodes that can reach the sink in the residual graph.
 Based on the reachable nodes, a project selection graph is created.
 This graph includes prerequisite edges and positive/negative edges based on scores assigned to the nodes.
 The **Project Selection** algorithm also uses FF find the maximum flow from the project source to the project sink, and thereby calculates the maximum score from the project selection by summing the scores of all nodes reachable from the project source.

 The maximum total score is calculated by considering the reachable nodes from the source but not the sink, and summing their scores.

-## Takeaways
-This assignment explores implementations of network flow algorithms and graph traversal algorithms.
-These concepts are essential for solving many real-world problems in fields such as operations research, computer networking, and machine learning.